jsenv/file-size-impact/readme.md

 To configure this for your project check [Configuration for Github workflow](#Configuration-for-github-workflow) and [Configuration outside Github workflow](#Configuration-outside-Github-workflow).

-## Configuration for Github workflow
+## Configuration for GitHub workflow

-You can see how this can be integrated in a github workflow in [.github/workflows/size-impact.yml](https://github.com/jsenv/jsenv-github-pull-request-filesize-impact/blob/7318a582a18760794dfb86ec37c0a2c0b28430a4/.github/workflows/size-impact.yml)
+You can see how this can be integrated in a GitHub workflow in [.github/workflows/size-impact.yml](https://github.com/jsenv/jsenv-github-pull-request-filesize-impact/blob/7318a582a18760794dfb86ec37c0a2c0b28430a4/.github/workflows/size-impact.yml)

 And also see several runs for this workflow at https://github.com/jsenv/jsenv-github-pull-request-filesize-impact/actions?workflow=size-impact

+### Fork issue

+Using GitHub workflow has one drawback: When a fork opens a pull request the workflow fails.
+This is because the workflow is runned inside the forked repository.
+GITHUB_TOKEN from forked repository is not allowed to post comment inside main repository.

+Check https://github.community/t5/GitHub-Actions/Token-permissions-for-forks-once-again/td-p/33839 for more information.

-## Configuration outside Github workflow
+## Configuration outside GitHub workflow

 `generateSnapshotFile` needs to be runned twice in a given git state.
 To setup your git state check [Configuration for Github workflow](./Configuration-for-Github-workflow).
 The exact code is up to you according to your execution environment.